Pierpaolo Barbieri: Academic and professional career

 Pierpaolo Barbieri grew up in Buenos Aires, Argentina.
 His father is from Calabria and his mother is Argentine.
-He studied at Harvard University, publishing for his honors thesis the book Hitler's Shadow Empire: The Nazis and the Spanish Civil War, on the economic ties between Adolf Hitler's Germany and Francisco Franco's Spain, which was awarded the Thomas T. Hoopes '14 Prize.
-The research was conducted with the support of the Weatherhead Center for International Affairs, the Minda de Gunzburg Center for European Studies and the Real Colegio Complutense.
+He studied at Harvard University, publishing for his honors thesis the book Hitler's Shadow Empire: The Nazis and the Spanish Civil War, on the economic ties between Adolf Hitler's Germany and Francisco Franco's Spain, which was awarded the Thomas T. Hoopes '14 Prize The research was conducted with the support of the Weatherhead Center for International Affairs, the Minda de Gunzburg Center for European Studies and the Real Colegio Complutense.

 Upon graduation, he studied at Cambridge, where he was awarded a DPhil in economic history.
 Between 2011 and 2013, he was researcher and became Ernest May Fellow at the Harvard Kennedy School and Strategic Advisor at the Institute for New Economic Thinking (INET).
 He was also special advisor to the Berggruen Council on the Future of Europe.

 As an economic analyst, he has published articles in newspapers and magazines such as the Spanish newspaper El País.

 He is executive director at Greenmantle, a macroeconomic and geopolitical consulting firm, and was head strategist of the Brevan Howard Argentina Fund.

+Pierpaolo Barbieri has maintained cordial and collaborative relations with Javier Milei, as evidenced by the latter's speeches delivered at Ualá's newly established corporate headquarters in Buenos Aires in November 2024, during which the Argentine president expressed his admiration for the firm's achievements.
+In July 2025, Javier Milei hosted Pierpaolo Barbieri at the Casa Rosada presidential residence, accompanied by Scottish historian Niall Ferguson.
+Barbieri has publicly supported some of Javier Milei's policies, including geopolitical realignments with the United States and the benefits that macroeconomic stability can provide to credit and economic growth.